R. H. King Academy: R. H. King Academy (1989–present)

-The school celebrated its 75th anniversary in 1997.

 King has won three Canada Awards for Excellence from the National Quality Institute.

 In 2005, King implemented a new Leadership Pathway program in which students applying for first year can opt to apply for Leadership Pathway admission.
 Program admission requirements are applicable and enrollment in the program requires students to complete more tasks, such as an additional 25 hours of Ontario Community Involvement hours and taking an active part in at least 2 leadership councils each year.
 The first group of students who entered the program graduated in 2009.

-Following the conclusion of the 2012-13 school year, King turned their Heritage Room, a university-style lecture room that was the school's library from the 1952 construction, into the Tommy Jutcovich Heritage Room.
+Following the conclusion of the 2012–13 school year, King turned the Heritage Room, a university-style lecture room that was the school's library from the 1952 construction, into the Tommy Jutcovich Heritage Room.
 It was named after the school's long standing principal, Thomas Jutcovich, who left the school after a tenure which saw the school rise to one of the top public schools in Toronto.
-Jutcovich remains an inspiration to the school and all of his adoring graduates.

-In the 2016-17 school year, King modified its school schedule with the school beginning the week before and the one-week Fall Break that occurs in November.

 R. H. King Academy celebrated its 100th anniversary on September 22–25, 2022.